copasi/model_replicator/examples/Row_of_cells_gap_junctions/README.md

 ![Reproduction of behavior in Fig.3A of reference 1 for cells 1-4, constant IP3 is applied in cell 1 and this causes calcium waves of different frequencies in neighboring cells](ex2case1_Ca_1-4.png)

-**Fig. 1.** Reproduction of behavior in Fig.3A of reference 1 for cells 1-4, constant IP3 is applied in cell 1 and this causes calcium waves of different frequencies in neighboring cells
+**Fig. 1.** Reproduction of behavior in Fig.3A of reference 1 for cells 1-4, constant IP3 is applied in cell 1 and this causes calcium waves of different frequencies in neighboring cells.

 ![Reproduction of behavior in Fig.3A of reference 1 for cells 5-12, constant IP3 is applied in cell 1 and this causes very small amplitude calcium waves in distant cells](ex2case1_Ca_5-12.png)

-**Fig. 2.** Reproduction of behavior in Fig.3A of reference 1 for cells 5-12, constant IP3 is applied in cell 1 and this causes very small amplitude calcium waves in distant cells
+**Fig. 2.** Reproduction of behavior in Fig.3A of reference 1 for cells 5-12, constant IP3 is applied in cell 1 and this causes very small amplitude calcium waves in distant cells (c.f. scale in Fig. 1).

 ![Reproduction of behavior in Fig.3B of reference 1, constant IP3 is applied in cell 1 and this causes diminishing IP3 waves in distant cells](ex2case1_IP3.png)

-**Fig. 3.** Reproduction of behavior in Fig.3B of reference 1, constant IP3 is applied in cell 1 and this causes diminishing IP3 waves in distant cells
+**Fig. 3.** Reproduction of behavior in Fig.3B of reference 1, constant IP3 is applied in cell 1 and this causes diminishing IP3 waves in distant cells.

 ### Case 2

 ### Case 3